isomerpages/moe-canossacatholic/_departments/Mother Tongue.md

 <p style="margin-left: 40px">
 <b><u><font size="4" color="#eeac0d">P1 to P6 Internal Competition</font></u></b>
 <br>
-The MTL Department organizes termly internal competitions, providing students with a platform to showcase their talents in penmanship, storytelling, Kollam design, and creative writing.
-These competitions encourage students to express their creativity and skills while fostering a deeper appreciation for the mother tongue languages.
+The MTL Department organizes termly internal competitions, providing children with a platform to showcase their talents in penmanship, storytelling, Kollam design, and creative writing.
+These competitions encourage children to express their creativity and skills while fostering a deeper appreciation for the mother tongue languages.
 <br>
 </p><p style="margin-left: 40px">
 <b><u><font size="4" color="#eeac0d">External Competition</font></u></b>
 <br>
-Students in schools are given the opportunity to participate in various external competitions such as penmanship, story-telling and writing competitions.
+Children in schools are given the opportunity to participate in various external competitions such as penmanship, story-telling and writing competitions.
 <br>
 </p><p style="margin-left: 40px">
 <b><u><font size="4" color="#eeac0d">Mid-Autumn Festival Celebration</font></u></b>
 <br>
-All P1 to P6 students get to celebrate the Mid-Autumn Festival at CCPS!
+All P1 to P6 children get to celebrate the Mid-Autumn Festival at CCPS!
 They had hands-on experience to create their own lantern and learn about the legend behind this festival which signifies family reunion.
 </p>
 <br>
 <br>
 <b><font size="5" color="#7daadf">Malay Language Department</font></b>
 <br>
 <br>
-The Malay Language department aims to build the joy of learning the Malay Language so that our students develop the love and passion for the language and culture.
-The six-year Malay curriculum hones our students’ oral, listening and writing skills through ICT and differentiated learning which taps on various resources to help students read, write and communicate effectively.
+The Malay Language department aims to build the joy of learning the Malay Language so that our children develop the love and passion for the language and culture.
+The six-year Malay curriculum hones our children’s oral, listening and writing skills through ICT and differentiated learning which taps on various resources to help children read, write and communicate effectively.
 We also aim to inculcate knowledge and values so that our learners will be responsible citizens who are proud of their Malay heritage and culture.

 <b><font size="5" color="#7daadf">Malay Language Key Programme:</font></b>
 <br>

 <b>P1 to P6 Malay Reading Programme</b>
 <br>
 The Malay Language Department nurtures a love for reading through our class library programme.
-Primary 1 and 2 students are participating in SOAR, a reading initiative by MOE.
-This programme encourages students to read aloud with their peers and complete a reading passport.
+Primary 1 and 2 children are participating in SOAR, a reading initiative by MOE.
+This programme encourages children to read aloud with their peers and complete a reading passport.
 They are also introduced to various book genres through their class library and book exchanges.
-By the end of the year, each student will get to take home a book of their choice.&lt;
+By the end of the year, each children will get to take home a book of their choice.&lt;

-For Primary 3 to 6 students, they engage with Gen-G, a biweekly Malay newspaper created for students.
+For Primary 3 to 6 children, they engage with Gen-G, a biweekly Malay newspaper created for children.
 This not only broadens their vocabulary but also keeps them informed about global current events.
 <br>

 <b>P1 to P6 School based Oracy programme</b>

 <p style="margin-left: 40px"><font size="4" color="#eeac0d"><b><u>Reading</u></b></font>
-<br>The department places emphasis on training students to read aloud effectively, with the correct pronunciation and intonation.</p>
+<br>The department places emphasis on training children to read aloud effectively, with the correct pronunciation and intonation.</p>

 <p style="margin-left: 40px">
 <font size="4" color="#eeac0d"><b><u>Conversation:</u></b></font>
-<br>The department also aims to develop students to become effective communicators through our six years spiral approach in the teaching of oracy conversation in the different levels.</p>
+<br>The department also aims to develop children to become effective communicators through our six years spiral approach in the teaching of oracy conversation in the different levels.</p>

 <p style="margin-left: 40px">
 <b><u><font size="4" color="#eeac0d">Lower and Middle Primary: 4P Strategy</font></u></b>